 Karma Dwar (Gate of Deeds)

 The Lower Cave of The Eight Herukas (Basaha Cave) has a wide-opened roof and it is believed that Guru Rinpoche flew out from that sky door and meditated in the surrounding places.
-While leaving, he left his footprints that are visible even now.
-If you relate it with Hindu mythology, Lord Shanker flew away from there to get rid of a monster, named as Bhasmasur.
+While leaving, he left his footprints which are visible even now.
+If you relate it to Hindu mythology, Lord Shanker flew away from there to get rid of a monster, named Bhasmasur.
 Various self-arised deities ‘images can be seen inside the cave.

 Story/Myths/Traditions in Hinduism

-Once evil spirit Bhasmeshor sat in a deep penance and Mahadev became so impressed and asked him what he wants a blessing.
-(Baradan)Then he asked: whoever’s head he touch should be destroyed.
+Once the evil spirit Bhasmeshor sat in a deep penance, Mahadev became so impressed and asked him what he wanted a blessing.
+(Baradan)Then he asked: whoever’s head he touched should be destroyed.
 Mahadev fulfilled his wish.
 But Bhasmasur wanted to test it on Mahadev Himself.

 Mahadev ran from there but Bhasmasur did not leave him.
 Then he made a cave at Halesi and entered in the ground, asking Basaha (bull) to guard him.
 When Bhasmasur came, Basaha wasted Bhasmasur’s time with a fight.
 Till that time, Mahadev crossed the cave, brusted the cliff, and flew away from there, and disappeared in Patal’s Cave nearby.